Workweek and weekend: Morocco

-Despite being an Islamic country, Morocco does not follow workweek conventions implemented in many Middle Eastern countries.
+Despite being an Islamic country, Morocco does not follow the workweek conventions implemented in many Middle Eastern countries.
 The standard workweek in Morocco is from Monday to Friday, with Saturday and Sunday being public holidays.

 South Africa

-In South Africa the working week traditionally was Monday to Friday with a half-day on Saturday and Sunday a public holiday.
+In South Africa, the working week traditionally was Monday to Friday with a half-day on Saturday and Sunday a public holiday.
 However, since 2013 there have been changes to the working week concept based on more than one variation.
-The week can be 5 days of work, or more.
+The week can be five days of work, or more.
 The maximum number of hours someone can work in a week remains 45.

+Tunisia

+Despite being an Islamic country, Tunisia does not follow the workweek conventions implemented in many Middle Eastern countries.
+The standard workweek in Tunisia is from Monday to Friday, with Saturday and Sunday being public holidays.

 Americas

 Brazil

 As a general rule, Brazil adopts a 44-hour working week, which typically begins on Monday and ends on Friday, with a Saturday–Sunday weekend.
-Brazilian Law, however, also allows for shorter Monday-to-Friday working hours so employees can work on Saturdays or Sundays, as long as the weekly 44-hour limit is respected and the employee gets at least one weekend day.
+Brazilian Law, however, also allows for shorter Monday-to-Friday working hours so employees can work on Saturdays or Sundays, as long as the weekly 44-hour limit is respected, and the employee gets at least one weekend day.
 This is usually the case for malls, supermarkets and shops.
 The law also grants labor unions the right to negotiate different work weeks, within certain limits, which then become binding for that union's labor category.
 Overtime is allowed, limited to two extra hours a day, with an increase in pay.